kevinlu1248/kevinlu1248/README.md

 - Stein and Shakarchi's _Princeton Lectures in Analysis II: Complex Analysis_

 ## 🤔 I’m looking for help with ...
-- Evaluating and fine-tuning [GTE](https://huggingface.co/thenlper/gte-base) on natural language to code search, such as CodeSearchNet.
+- Evaluating and fine-tuning [GTE](https://huggingface.co/thenlper/gte-base) and [BGE](https://huggingface.co/BAAI/bge-base-en-v1.5) on natural language to code search, such as CodeSearchNet.
 It's amazing at most things but not evaluated on code search.
+- Setting up an LSP on the server to set up call graphs to track the source of function calls so that Sweep can traverse this when editing entities.

 ## :confetti_ball: Fun fact
 :trumpet: I'm a trumpet player and have done some research on the physics of trumpets.
 I also made a Google assistance app for drone tuning.
 I have played in pop orchestras, marching bands, and jazz ensembles, of which my favourite is jazz ensembles.